Donny Monim

-Donny Harold Monim (born 3 May 1995), is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Bhayangkara.
+Donny Haroid Monim (born 3 May 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club PSPS Pekanbaru.

 Club career

+Persipuncak Puncak

+Donny played for Persipuncak Puncak in the 2017 Liga 3 Papua zone, he was on the same club as Frank Sokoy and Frengky Kogoya who were then coached by Johanes Songgonau.

 Barito Putera

 In 2019, Donny Monim signed a contract with Indonesian Liga 1 club Barito Putera.
 Monim made his debut on 20 May 2019 in a match against Persija Jakarta.
 On 22 October 2019, Monim scored his first goal for Barito Putera against PSIS Semarang in the 23rd minute at the Demang Lehman Stadium, Martapura.

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Return to Barito Putera

 Monim was signed for Barito Putera to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against Madura United at the Gelora Ratu Pamelingan Stadium, Pamekasan.